devraftel/nivx/README.md

 Nivx AI is voice first digital shopping assistant for small and mid size ecommerce businesses.

-On Frontend Fronterier Empowring Gen AU Multi Modals to create Immerse Shopping expeience.
+On Frontend Fronterier Empowring Gen AI Multi Modals to create Immerse Shopping expeience.
+A scalable FastAPI backend combined with the best frontend framework.

 ## Building the Proof Of Concept: